behr-github/parallelizer/README.md

 ./file_sorter.exe 0 4 *.csv
 ```

-would print a space-separated list of the first five CSV files.
+would print a space-separated list of the first five CSV files, `./file_sorter.exe 1 4 *.csv` would print the next five, and so on.
 This is meant for easy use with `parallelizer.exe` so that given the
 `%RANK%` and `%NP%` values, it will figure out which files this task should operate on.

 ### Caveats

 1. This has not been tested with filenames that include spaces.

 2. This assumes that it is given the same list of files in the same order across all tasks.
 It does no sorting internally, so
 if the list varies for each call to this function, it may repeat or skip some files.

 3. This does no intelligent load sharing, it will just split up the lists of files as equally as practical.
 If every file in the
 first group is done quickly and every file in the last group takes a long time, it cannot do anything to balance that.